Broadband Dark Matter Axion Detection using a Cylindrical Capacitor: Discussion

-In this paper we propose to use a cylindrical capacitor created static electric field to assist the axion dark matter inducing an oscillating magnetic field which can be further amplified by adding a superconductor ring-coil system.
-The deploying of a static electric field with a cylindrical manifold can result a low noise oscillating magnetic field with increased field strength.
-The experiment is sensitive to the very light axions because the sensitivity can be additionally improved by increase the size of the capacitor as the de-Broglie wavelength of the light axions is large.
+In this paper, we propose the use of a cylindrical capacitor-created static electric field to assist the axion dark matter, inducing an oscillating magnetic field that can be further amplified by adding a superconductor ring-coil system.
+The deployment of a static electric field with a cylindrical manifold can result in a low noise oscillating magnetic field with an increased field strength.
+The proposed experiment is more sensitive to the lighter axions, which could be useful for wave-like dark matter searches.

-Because the effective current depends on the electric field vector cross the axion flow vector, the magnitude of signal can be modulated by adjusting the angle between the axion velocity and the axis direction of the capacitor.
-A 24-hour modulation is expected with a fixed capacitor orientation due to the Earth rotation.
-When the axion flow is non-parallel to the capacitor axis, a rotational non-symmetric (around the axis) effective current pattern is generated which induces a magnetic field signal perpendicular to the axis.
-The superconducting ring-coil system is a pure induction pickup thus could offer a signal magnification over a wide frequency range.
+Because the effective current depends on the electric field vector across the axion flow vector, the magnitude of the signal can be modulated by adjusting the angle between the axion velocity and the axis direction of the capacitor.
+A 24-hour modulation is expected with a fixed capacitor orientation due to the Earth's rotation.
+When the axion flow is nonparallel to the capacitor axis, a rotational nonsymmetric (around the axis) effective current pattern is generated, which induces a magnetic field with a component parallel to the pickup ring disk; thus, the dominant part of the signal is due to the parallel part of the axion flow.
+The superconducting ring-coil system is a pure induction pickup and thus could offer signal magnification over a wide frequency range.

-Besides SQUID-based magneto-meters, recent developments in spin-based precision measurements, such as \cite{Wolf2015} show high potentials in very sensitive magnetic field detections.
-Such cryogenic detectors with a suitable size can be utilized for signal measurement and may stimulate relative searches.
+In addition to SQUID-based magnetometers, recent developments in spin-based precision measurements, such as \cite{Wolf2015} show high potential in very sensitive magnetic field detection.
+Such cryogenic detectors of suitable size can be utilized for signal measurement and may stimulate relative searches.

-{\bf Acknowledgement} We thank Dongning Zheng, Zhihui Peng, Yirong Jin, Qingjin Xu and Yi Zhou for useful discussions.
-YG is supported under the grant no.~Y95461A0U2 by the Institute of High Energy Physics, Chinese Academy of Sciences.
-QY is supported under the grant no.~11875148 by the National Natural Science Foundation of China.
+{\bf Acknowledgement} We thank Dongning Zheng, Zhihui Peng, Yirong Jin, Man Jiao, Qingjin Xu and Yi Zhou for useful discussions.
+This work is supported by the National Natural Science Foundation of China (11875148, 12150010) and by the Institute of High Energy Physics, Chinese Academy of Sciences (Y95461A0U2).